ss47tt/Data_visualization_on_student_habits_performance_dataset/README.md

 2. Read the CSV file and identify the unique values in each column.

-3. Fill 'parental_education_level' column with 'unknown' value.
+3. Fill NaN value in 'parental_education_level' column with 'unknown' value.

 4. Do bar, box, and correlation plots.